MBG/NBD Model#

 b ~ Deterministic(f(kappa_dropout, phi_dropout))

 Notice the additional phi_dropout and kappa_dropout priors.
-These were added to the default configuration to improve performance, but can be omitted when specifying a custom model_config with a_prior and b_prior.
+These were added to the default configuration to improve performance, but can be omitted when specifying a custom model_config with a and b.

 The specified model structure can also be visualized: